 What is Pinterest?

-I can’t give a single answer.
-So, I’ve decided to break the Pinterest definition into three small bullet points to help you understand better.
+I’ve decided to break the Pinterest definition into three small bullet points to help you understand better.

 - Pinterest is a giant Pinboard where users share and save content.